 - 2 spring onions

-Place the chicken in a bag, add one tablespoon of corn flour, half a teaspoon of salt and the ground pepper and seal the bag.
+Place the chicken in a bag, add one tablespoon of corn flour, a quarter of a teaspoon of salt and the ground pepper and seal the bag.

 Shake it well so that the chicken can be coated evenly.